chrisadie/chrisadie.github.io/_pages/genealogy/JohnAdieBiography.md

 Another first cousin of Helen’s parents was Robert Hunter of Lunna (1768-1833), the third of his name.
 He lived for several years in England, and on his return home to Lunna he married, in August 1824, the twenty-year-old Helen Bruce, 35 years his junior.
 According to rumour at the time, Hunter believed his young wife was to inherit (or be given) about £10,000 from her father and, presumably in expectation of this, the marriage settlement provided for an annuity of £200 to Helen in the (likely) event of Robert predeceasing her.
 This was quite a large sum, roughly half the annual income which Robert was believed to derive from the estate of Lunna.
 The expected £10,000 did not materialise, and the relationship between Robert Hunter and his father-in-law (and first cousin) Robert Bruce of Symbister was rumoured to be consequently somewhat cool.

-![Hunter and Bruce family tree][def4]

-*A portion of the family tree of the Bruce and Hunter families.
+{% include figure popup=true image_path="/assets/genealogy/HunterBruceTree.jpeg" alt="Hunter and Bruce family tree" caption="A portion of the family tree of the Bruce and Hunter families.
 Many family members are omitted for clarity.
-The intricacy of the inter-relationships defeats two-dimensional portrayal and almost overwhelms mental capacity.*
+The intricacy of the inter-relationships defeats two-dimensional portrayal and almost overwhelms mental capacity." %}

 Robert Hunter was, “though eccentric in some things, of a very benevolent and mild disposition”, while his wife had a very different character; their marriage was not thought to be “so happy as could be wished”.
 Nevertheless, the couple had four children, though their three sons died in infancy, only their daughter, Robina (born 1829) surviving into adulthood.